dorshinar/blog/content/blog/using-github-actions-with-puppeteer/using-github-actions-for-ci-with-puppeteer.md

 ---
 title: Using Github Actions for Continuous Integration with Puppeteer
-date: "2019-12/14"
+date: 2019-12-15
-description: "Using puppeteer for e2e testing is really awesome.
-I'll show you how to integrate it with github actions."
+description: Using puppeteer for e2e testing is really awesome.
+I'll show you how to integrate it with github actions.
 slug: /using-github-actions-for-ci-with-puppeteer
 ---